 Deadbolts, combination locks, or even basic latch padlocks work for gates, but the important thing to remember is that they should be able to resist rust.
 Because your gate - and subsequently its lock - is exposed to the elements, moisture can be a real problem that leads to oxidation.
 The last thing you want is for your gate lock to get stuck when you're in a hurry, so make sure to take good care of it.

 Which type of gate is more appropriate for a warehouse?

-The main purpose of automatic gates is to protect something and to prevent unwanted access.
-A sliding gate is usually the preferred choice for warehouses due to the fact that this type of system is usually faster, more secure and required less maintenance than, say, a swing gate.
+The main purpose of automatic gates is to protect something and prevent unwanted access.
+A sliding gate is usually the preferred choice for warehouses due to the fact that this type of system is usually faster, more secure, and required less maintenance than, say, a swing gate.
 Steel is the unilateral choice in terms of material.
-We also provide chain link for commercial properties.
+We also provide commercial-grade chain link fences.